creptic/qbt-onadd/README.md

 # qbt-onadd
  - Sets custom settings to a single torrent in qBittorent when added.
  - Does not effect other settings or torrents in qBittorrent.
+No cron needed.
  - Change tag name, speed and ratio limits, seeding time limit, and category (must exist).
  - Customize values depending on category or tracker.
  - Customize private, public or unknown (no tracker info returned from qbittorent-cli) tracker(s).
- - Options, settings and needed paths are all edited directly in script.
+ - Options, settings and paths are all edited directly in script.
+Null values are ignored (not set).
  - Command line options including dry run and log level overrides.
  - Moduler which makes adding and editing custom code easy.
- - Logging can be set to console (terminal), single file (must be defined, and writable) or none.
+ - Logging can be set to console, file (must be writable) or none.
+Useful for testing.
  - Run from terminal, or add to qBittorrent External Add path. [ scriptpath/qbt-onadd.sh "%T" "%L" ]
 ### Requirements:
  - https://github.com/fedarovich/qbittorrent-cli